This page will include

 Back

-at school, one of my teachers asked me how the Louapre gigs were going.
+at school, the professor who'd given me the call, Dr. Joseph Hebert, asked me how the Louapre gigs were going.
 “Terrific,”

 I replied.
 “And this one guy, Bubby—one helluva’ trombonist.”